 - Residential Tenancies

 A lease is an Agreement between the owner of a property (known as the Landlord or the Lessor) and the occupier of the premises (known as the Tenant or Lessee).
 The Lease sets out the terms of the agreement and the rights and obligations of each party.
 The Tenant or Lessee’s occupancy of the premises is usually for the purpose of carrying on a business or conducting a commercial venture.

 - What should be included in a Lease?

 Essential terms should be included in a Lease, including:

 - The Parties

-There are a number of additional terms and provisions that should be clearly stated in a Lease.
+There are a number of additional terms and provisions that should be clearly stated.
 These can include the outgoings, the bond payable by the Tenant, the method and frequency of rental payments, the rights of each party and the obligations of each party.

 - What are Outgoings?